jeka-dev/working-examples/java-full-conventional/README.md

 If you want to produce test coverage and sonarQube analysis [SonarQube](http://www.sonarqube.org/), execute `jerkar jacoco# sonar#verify`.

 ### From IDE
-Exectute the class ´org.jerkar.tool.Main´ within this project.
+Exectute the class `org.jerkar.tool.Main` within this project.